Pooling routes

 Metal local pooling

-Valid float32 features, int32 coordinates, Metal device
+Valid float32 or inference-only float16 features, int32 coordinates, Metal device

 Local pooling VJP